Evan-2007/bambu-link/README.md

 # bambu-link
-A node module for communicating with bambulab printers.
+A Node.js module for communicating with Bambu Lab 3D printers via MQTT.
 Currently still a work in progress.

-Only tested on p1s
+**Tested on:** P1S

 ## Installation

-\
-Install the npm package
+Install the npm package:
 ```bash
 npm i bambu-link
 # or